Self-learning Monte Carlo with equivariant Transformer: Discussion

 \subsection{Scaling law}

 It is known that there is the empirical scaling laws for language model performance \cite{kaplan2020scaling}.
 The authors in Ref. \cite{kaplan2020scaling} claims that performance of language models improves smoothly as we increase the model size, dataset size, and amount of compute used for training and that empirical performance has a power-law relationship with each individual factor when not bottlenecked by the other two.
 We show that our model with attention blocks has also a similar scaling law.
 In the previous section, we discuss the layer-number dependence of the acceptance ratio (Fig. \ref{fig:layerdep}).
 With the use of Eq.~(\ref{eq:mse}), the MSE can be estimated from the average acceptance ratio:

 Figure \ref{fig:scaling} shows that there is a scaling law as a functional of the number of training parameters.
+Here, we set $N_{\rm MC}^{\rm eff} = 800$.
+Blue square corresponds to the estimated MSE for the linear model and red circles indicate MSE for $L=1,2,\cdots,6$ from the left.
+We fit only points for $L\geq2$ to guide eyes.

-In the SLMC, new training data is always generated so that the dataset size is increasing during the SLMC.
-We can increase the number of trainable parameters in our model with adding new attention layer.
+We remark that in the SLMC, new training data is always generated so that the dataset size is increasing during the SLMC.
+This means that large data requirement for training of Attention layers can be satisfied by self-training.
+Moreover, we can systematically increase the number of trainable parameters in our model with adding new attention layer without loosing performance.

 We discuss the origin of the scaling law that we found.
+We note that the origin of the scaling law in large language models is not well understood.
+Although we do not know the direct origin of our scaling law, we show that the MSE of the effective model can be improved with increasing the number of the attention layers.
 We introduce the parameter space of the effective model with $L$ attention layers ${\cal P}^{(L)}$.
 The parameter space with different number of the attention layers has the relation expressed as

 where ${\cal P}^{(0)} $ is the parameter space of the linear model.
 Let us consider the model with layer $L$ which has been optimized.
 In this case, the model loss has reached to the lower bound.
 And we add one more attention block with small random weights to the model.
 The model obtains additional capacity for lowering the loss.
 Note that, if the additional self-attention block with weight zero, the additional attention layer behaves as an identity map since it is connected with the residual connection.
 Thus, the MSE of the effective model with $L$ attention layers ${\rm MSE}^{(L)}$ has the following relation: